Two convergent NPA-like hierarchies for the quantum bilocal scenario: Generalising NPA hierarchy to quantum bilocal network scenario

 As $\rho$ and $\sigma$ are, respectively, orthogonal projectors over $V_{B_RC}$ and $V_{AB_L}$, this directly implies that they commute and their product is the projector over $\Span{\ket{\phi_1}}$, that is, $\tau$, which proves constraints (i) of Definition~\ref{def:CommutatorBilocQDistrib} .
 The last constraint (iv) is proven similarly using this orthogonality relation, which concludes the proof. \end{proof}

-Although Theorem~\ref{thm:ConvnonSDPBilocNPAHierarchy} gives a convergence to Commutator Bilocal Quantum Distributions, as the name suggests, it does not support the application of semi-definite programming (SDP) due to the nonlinearity in the constraints (iv) of Definition~\ref{def:FactorBMMatrix}.
+While Theorem~\ref{thm:ConvnonSDPBilocNPAHierarchy} gives a convergence to Projector Bilocal Quantum Distributions, as the name suggests, it does not support the application of semi-definite programming (SDP) due to the nonlinearity in the constraints (iv) of Definition~\ref{def:FactorBMMatrix}.
 In other words, while Theorem~\ref{thm:ConvnonSDPBilocNPAHierarchy} provides a theoretical characterisation, its practical usefulness to characterise bilocal quantum distributions is unclear.
-We solve this problem in the next section, considering a new hierarchy in which new scalar variables linearising these constraints are added.
+We solve this problem in the next section, considering a hierarchy which additionally includes new commutative variables that can linearising these constraints.